-Matthew and Sarah Hammitt were so excited to add a son to their family of two daughters, Emerson and Claire.
-Sarah gave birth to Bowen Matthew Hammitt on September 9, 2010, at C. S. Mott Children’s Hospital.
+Matthew and Sarah Hammitt were so excited to add a son to their family of two daughters, Emmerson and Claire.
+Sarah gave birth to Bowen Matthew Hammitt on September 9, 2010, at C. S. Mott Children’s Hospital in Ann Arbor, MI.
 As detected by an ultrasound before he was born, Bowen was born with a serious and rare congenital heart defect called Hypoplastic Left Heart Syndrome (HLHS), in which the left side of the heart is severely underdeveloped.

-Matt is the lead singer and one of the founding members of Grammy-Nominated, Dove Award winning band Sanctus Real.
+Matt is the lead singer and a founding members of Grammy-Nominated, Dove Award winning band Sanctus Real.
 With eight No. 1 hits on the Christian music charts and 15 years on the public stage, Matt has a unique platform to champion awareness for congenital heart defects.